kumudini-r/KRy2020/README.md

 # Kumudini Rajashekhar
 [www.linkedin.com/in/kumudini](https://www.linkedin.com/in/kumudini)

 I am a determined, transparent and self-enabling Project Manager with a strong knowledge of ASIC CMOS and a substantial Electrical Engineering background.
 My work experience includes facilitating, tracking & coordinating projects and their activities, and inventory management in the field of consumer electronics, wire & cable, biotech and semiconductor industries.

 ## Experience
 ### Systems Project Manager  Angle Systems San Jose Aug-2017 Currently
-- Driving day-to-day activities to meet project objectives, tracking progress and reporting the project status.
+- Driving day-to-day activities to meet * project objectives * , tracking progress and reporting the ** project status ** .
-- Created and managed the project inventory/ portfolio of Bill of Materials(BOMs).
+- Created and managed the * project inventory/ portfolio of Bill of Materials * ( ** BOMs ** ).
 - Managed product technology transitions, PNL, SKU with BOM creation and their life cycle changes, based on input from the Development and Application team.
-- Tracking, facilitating activities between different teams to orchestrate development, testing and validation for successful delivery of products to the customers.
+- * Tracking, facilitating * activities between different teams to * orchestrate * development, testing and validation for successful delivery of products to the customers.
 - Supported in managing the execution of Angle Systems key business models, systems and capabilities.
-- Led the coordination/communication between cross-functional teams, identified issues and mitigated the associated bottlenecks.
+- Led the * coordination/communication * between ** cross-functional teams ** , identified issues and mitigated the associated bottlenecks.
-- Collaborated with sales team and led monthly meetings with our sales representatives readiness/update meetings
+- * Collaborated * with sales team and led monthly meetings with our sales representatives readiness/update meetings
-- Drove the execution of customer demands and maintained accurate records of Quotations, PO’s, NDA.
+- Drove the execution of * customer demands * and maintained accurate records of ** Quotations, PO’s, NDA ** .
 Extensively worked with vendors to provide custom products.
 - Managed marketing and promotion of our business in shows and conferences.
 And thereafter following leads to increased sales.
 - Worked extensively on shipments, packaging slips, invoices for the system shipping(STBS).